note89/note89.github.io/content/drafts/tunnel-vision/index.md

 This analogy will take us pretty far but in reality (if anything is real) the shape a tunnel takes in is multidimensional.
 We will take it a bit further in the end to see a bit of this, but thinking in the simple 2D/3D plane is good enough for our needs.

-### What travels through the tunnels ?
+### What is inside the tunnels, show me!?

 Here is where it gets funky...
-The Code!
+More tunnels!
 The Tunnels represents the "state space" you code is allowed to operate in.

 If your specification expresses that you will let out numbers less then 5 and your code only let's out numbers less then 3 then that implementation is still valid.

 A argument can take many shapes.